learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 React code, i.e., to anything in the `client` folder.
-Ideally, we'd like to be able to **automate** those steps when we deploy this app to Render, so we can just push up new versions of our code to GitHub and deploy them like we were able to do in the previous lesson.
+Ideally, we'd like to be able to **automate** those steps when we deploy this app to Render, so we can just push up new versions of our code to GitHub and deploy them like we were able to do in the earlier lesson.

 Luckily, we already have something that will help us do that!
-Recall from the last lesson that one of the deployment steps was to create a build script in the `bin` directory.
+Recall from the earlier lesson that one of the deployment steps was to create a build script in the `bin` directory.
 If you look in the `bin` directory of our demo app, you'll see a `recipes-build.sh` file that contains the following:

 ```bash
 #!/usr/bin/env bash